CONTINUATION – Witchcraft… ON THIS PAGE:

 · The ‘sprinkling of regeneration’ is the ‘first door’ of Christian church initiation

-· Does Rom 7 Sanction baby ‘baptism?’
+· Does Romans 7 Sanction baby ‘baptism?’

 · Does this mean we should ‘baptise’ little children while they are still innocent?